Fedelau/complax/README.md

 ## Quick Start

 Example input files are provided in the `examples/` folder.
+(If you installed `complax` via `pip`, you can access these files by cloning the repository or downloading them directly from the [GitHub `examples` directory](https://github.com/Fedelau/complax/tree/main/examples)).

 This example shows how to position 3 tetrahydrofuran molecules (`thf.xyz`) around a lithium atom in methyllithium (`meli.xyz`).